This guide to Sentosa Island Singapore was last updated in 2020 and includes all recent closures.

 You can also take the Sentosa Express Train Ticket, which is like the cable car minus the heights.
 The Express leaves from VivoCity at 3 minute intervals between 7-12am.

 There are three different stops on the island including RWS, Imbiah and Beach (between Siloso Beach and Palawan Beach) stations.
-Reserve your ticket online here for a discounted rate, which gives you unlimited access to the train.

 Your cheapest transport option is to take the bus over where your fee is waived, but a taxi or grab is most likely your most convenient option.
 Hop over to VivoCity and then catch a cab for around S$10 plus the entrance fee.